Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Time-Dependent Self-Consistent Harmonic Approximation

 In particular, an efficient method to compute the average of the second derivatives of the BO potential is obtained exploiting the methodology introduced in ref.\cite{Bianco2017}, that takes advantage of integration by parts:

 In this way, only \emph{ab initio} forces are required.
 Therefore, the implementation of the TD-SCHA equations has the same overall computational cost as a static calculation.

-Derivation of Gaussian wave-packet dynamics is discussed in literature following different approaches\cite{Huber1987,Huber1988,Pal2016,Haegeman2011,Guaita2019,Hackl2020}.
+Different kinds of Gaussian wave-packet dynamics are discussed in literature\cite{Huber1987,Huber1988,Pal2016,Haegeman2011,Guaita2019,Hackl2020}.
 For example, refs.\cite{Haegeman2011,Guaita2019, Hackl2020} project the real dynamics into the manifold of Gaussian states, while refs.\cite{Huber1987,Huber1988,Pal2016} exploit the Wentzel-Kramers-Brillouin (WKB) method to derive semiclassical equations expanding the Schroedinger equation linearly around $\hbar = 0$.